Fin (legend): Swedish legend

-A only slightly later account of the legend which is basically consistent with that of Wolf exist in a hand-written manuscript today in the archives of the Royal Swedish Academy of Letters, History and Antiquities.
+An only slightly later account of the legend which is basically consistent with that of Wolf exist in a hand-written manuscript today in the archives of the Royal Swedish Academy of Letters, History and Antiquities.
 Another account was made in 1705.

 A first critical account dates from 1750, by Johan Corylander.
 Corylander points out that not only is the legend clearly fictional, but that it's also improbable that the statues in the cathedral would actually be intended as an illustration of the legend.
 The construction of the cathedral is in fact well documented, he argued, and both the first architect and the kings who supported its construction are well known.
 "However superstition has been carried so far, that Saint Lawrence, who lived far more than 800 years before the construction of our cathedral and who could not even have dreamed of Scania, still has had to take the responsibility for its foundation, and an equally innocent troll for its construction", he is quoted by Otto Rydbeck.

 Several later accounts of the legend exist.
 According to one account available in English, a holy man named Laurentius came to what is now known as Lund from Saxony to build a Christian church.
 As he began his work, a giant named Finn, who lived with his family in the area called Helgonabacken (or Hills of Helgona), offered to help him construct the church.
 His offer came with a condition, "when it is finished, you will tell me what my name is.
 But, mark well my condition, oh, wise man: If you cannot tell me, you must give to my little ones the two small torches -- the sun and the moon -- that travel yonder over heaven's expanse."
 The holy man would lose his sight if he lost the challenge.

 It was known amongst the giants that they could not reveal Finn's name or the bargain would be broken, with no harm to Laurentius, and the giant must die.
 Driven to get the church built, the holy man accepted the offer and had faith that the name would come to him before the construction of the church was completed.
 Together, they quickly built the church with one remaining stone that needed to be set on the tower.